×

 What do people appreciate most about the culture in Osaka?

 "Expats in Osaka often appreciate the local culture's emphasis on respect and politeness, which is deeply ingrained in everyday interactions.
 They also value the city's vibrant food culture, with Osaka often referred to as the "kitchen of Japan", offering a wide variety of delicious local dishes.
 The locals' strong sense of community and their willingness to help others, even strangers, is another aspect that expats find endearing.
 The city's rich history and tradition, visible in its many temples, shrines, and festivals, is also highly appreciated.
 Expats also enjoy the efficient public transportation system and the cleanliness of the city.
-Lastly, the balance between modernity and tradition in Osaka is something that expats find unique and appealing," said one person in Osaka.
+Lastly, the balance between modernity and tradition in Osaka is something that expats find unique and appealing," explained one expat living in Osaka, Japan.

 What do people find most challenging about the culture in Osaka?